MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-with-server-in-python.md

    ![autorest output path](./media/how-to-publish-consume-python-web-service/data-scientist-python-autorest.png)

    For this default namespace, the client library itself is called `deploy_rclient.py`.
-If you open this file in your IDE such as Visual Studio, you will see something like this:
+If you open this file in your IDE such as Visual Studio, you see something like this:

    ![autorest output path](./media/how-to-publish-consume-python-web-service/data-scientist-python-client-library.png)